Alluns/HangMan/README.md

     Make a score system

     Add a way for me to win every time (Possibly by picking a random letter in letters[i]

+    fix the warning that the public class and static void are both named main.

+    Show off that I know the hotest possible* temperature is about 131.7 quintilion degrees Kelvin.

+    *Theoreticaly possible